dotnet/csharplang/proposals/init.md

 This feature is too *cute* here and conflicts with the `readonly struct` feature on which it is based.
 The `readonly struct` feature is simple in that it applies `readonly` to all members: fields, methods, etc ...
-The `init struct` feature would only apply to fields.
+The `init struct` feature would only apply to properties.
 This actually ends up making it confusing for users.

 Given that `init` is only valid on certain aspects of a type we rejected the